viperproject/prusti-dev/docs/user-guide/src/syntax.md

 ## `result` Variable

 When using Prusti, `result` is used to refer to what a function returns.
-`result` can only be used inside a postcondition, meaning that variables called `result` used in a function need to be renamed.
+`result` can only be used inside a postcondition, meaning that function arguments called `result` need to be renamed.

 Here is an example for returning an integer:
 ```rust,noplaypen,ignore